DanilTap/Python-Text-editor/README.md

-### Python-Text-editor
+# Python-Text-editor
-This is a simple text editor on Python and Tkinter.

-The project is planned to be developed to the state of a full-fledged code editor.
+This is a simple text editor on Python and Tkinter.\n The project is planned to be developed to the state of a full-fledged code editor.

-# Version 1.0.0
+## Version 1.0.0
 The editor allows you to open, create and edit files.

 The editor settings are in JSON.
 On a new start, the editor opens the last opened files and loads the settings.